Bachelor's, Master's and Specialist students: visa-free

 Within 3 business days.
 We recommend you to do it on the next day after entering Russia.

-Do not buy registration services from untrustworthy companies, it is provided by the MIA of Russia free of charge.
+Do not buy registration services from untrustworthy companies, it is provided by the MIA of Russia.
 You must be registered strictly at the address of your actual stay in Russia.

 5. When should I obtain the medical insurance policy?

 Upon arrival to Russia you should obtain the medical insurance policy.
-Find the list of available medical insurance programs here.
+Find the list of available programs here.
 After obtaining the medical policy, you should send a scan of it to the manager of your study program.
+Once the medical insurance policy has been acquired, a scanned copy must be forwarded to the study programme manager, and another copy must be uploaded in the HSE App X mobile app.

 2. What should I do after crossing the border into Russia?

-Foreign citizens are required to get a migration registration every time they cross the border to enter Russia.
-If you violate this rule, you may be subject to a fine of up to 7,000 roubles, deportation from Russia, and a ban on entry for up to three years.
+Foreign citizens are required to get a migration registration every time they cross the border to enter Russia and subsequently extend their period of temporary stay in the country.
+If you violate this rule, you may be subject to a fine of up to 40,000 roubles, deportation from Russia, and a ban on entry for up to three years.
 What you may need to do to get your migration registration will depend on your place of residence in Russia.
-The procedure depends on your place of staying and has no fee.

 Please make sure that you keep your registration slip and migration card on your person up until your departure from Russia as these documents may be requested at the border checkpoint when leaving the country.